roman-milk/roman-milk.github.io/leelee.md

  Maria took Leelee to a pet shop without hiding her intentions at all.
 The guy serving looked shocked when they walked in, unable to take his eyes off Leelee.
 The lights shone through the white sheath dress, showing off her naked body.
 The image was so very alluring, he openly stared.

  When Maria started choosing a collar for her, Leelee was so embarrassed, she withdrew into a shell.
 It was the only means of escaping the horrid experience.
 Maria pinched a nipple to gain her attention.
-Report_Story #3